 Members of staff are aware that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
-The indicators of child abuse and neglect can vary from child to child.
+The indicators of child abuse, neglect and exploitation can vary from child to child.
 Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.

-It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however, all concerns should be taken seriously and explored by the DSL on a case by case basis.
+It is important to recognise that indicators of abuse, neglect and exploitation do not automatically mean a child is being abused however, all concerns should be taken seriously and explored by the DSL on a case by case basis.